Genubath/BrainTank/README.md

 # Brain Tank
 ## Summary
 This is a little project to teach programming skills as well as basic AI.
+It was started by a group associated with PySgf and rebuilt to use as a programming learning tool for the Lighthouse East Co-op programming class.
 To run it just execute main.py with python.

+As I am intending to use this as a teaching tool there are bugs to be fixed, one should be somewhat obvious when running the program, as well as many places where the efficiency of the logic can be greatly improved.
+Be sure to submit pull requests when fixing bugs that everyone can use.

 ## Simulation Rules
+_EDIT:_ Not all of the simulation rules have been reimplemented yet.

 Every time a trank becomes "idle" it will run the `think()` function associated with that brain to queue up more commands.
 The tank then executes these, which can take a variable amount of time.
 Tanks can also fire shots in the direction they are facing.
 They must turn to aim.